How to set-up an Amazon Echo for a child

-Alexa has made quite an impact on our homes and from the off, children have found it really easy - and fun - to engage with Amazon's digital assistant.
+Amazon's Alexa has made quite an impact on our homes and from the off, children have found it really easy - and fun - to engage with Amazon's digital assistant.

-With the Echo Dot being so affordable, it's an easy option for making an Echo available for your kids - perhaps in a bedroom or in a play room depending on their age.
+With the Echo Dot being so affordable, it's an easy option for making an Echo available for your kids - perhaps in a bedroom or in a playroom depending on their age.

-But there are a few things you should consider and a few tweaks you should make - and here we're specifically looking at devices outside the US.
+But there are a few things you should consider and a few tweaks you should make - and there's a difference between the US and other regions where other devices are available.

-The big difference between the US and the UK is that Amazon offers a version-specific kids' version of the Echo Dot.
-This not only comes with a bumper cover and a 2-year warranty, but offers FreeTime, the name for Amazon's child-friendly services in the US.
+Amazon offers a version-specific kids' version of the Echo Dot.
+This not only comes with a 2-year warranty, but offers a 1-year subscription to Amazon Kids+, Amazon's subscription service for kids, allowing access to child-specific content.

-In the US, even if you don't buy that version of the Echo Dot, you can enable FreeTime (parental controls) and manage your Echo Dot via the parent dashboard online - which makes control a lot easier.
+Even if you don't buy that version of the Echo Dot, you can enable Amazon Kids for that individual device and manage your Echo Dot via the parent dashboard online - which makes control a lot easier.
+You can find the Amazon parent dashboard here.

-In the UK, FreeTime and the Echo Dot Kids Edition doesn't exist - but there are some aspects that you can configure manually, which we'll take you through now.

 Keep it on your account

-First of all, we fully expect Amazon to extend "FreeTime" to the UK - although it's likely to have a different branding, perhaps "Alexa for Kids" or something like that.

-What's important is that you have the devices on your Amazon account.
+First of all, whether you have a subscription to Amazon Kids+ or not, what's important is that you have all your devices, including any used by your kids, on your Amazon account.
 That means they are all controlled via one Alexa app and they all work together - and one of the advantages of having multiple Echo devices is that you can use announcements, for example, to call kids for meals wherever they are in the house.

 Rename your Echo device

 Once you've setup the Echo device, it's easy to rename it.
 Just head to the Alexa app and into the settings page for that individual device.
-(Tap devices > Echo & Alexa and then the devices you want to change.)
+(Tap devices > Echo & Alexa and then the device you want to change > Settings.)

 Here you'll find the top option is for renaming that individual device.
 This is worth doing for a number of reasons.
 Firstly, it gives the child ownership of the device, so rather than it being "Chris's third Echo Dot" it'll have their name.

 This actually benefits you, because you can easily see which device it is on the list - and if you have a full house of Echo devices, that's important so you can track what it's doing quickly.
-Alternatively, you could call it "play room" or something, depending on your setup.
+Alternatively, you could call it "playroom" or something, depending on your setup.

 Turn on Explicit Filter